 It doesn’t matter whether you run your influencer marketing campaigns on TikTok, Instagram, YouTube, or podcasts — new trends are emerging for every platform every year.

-Here, we’ve compiled a list of the top 10 influencer marketing trends that should “influence” (see what we did there?) your influencer marketing strategy in 2022:
+Here, we’ve compiled a list of the top 10 influencer marketing predictions that should “influence” (see what we did there?) your influencer marketing strategy in 2023:

 - Micro-influencers and nano-influencers will have a greater impact